s77rt/multicapconverter/README.md

 - Output only authentication handshakes or all handshakes

 ## Examples
-Assume we have a capture file 'capture.cap' which includes 4 handshakes:
+We have a capture file 'capture.cap' which includes 4 handshakes:

 | # | BSSID             | ESSID    | AUTHENTICATED |
 |---|-------------------|----------|---------------|